550tealeaves/D3-fundamentals/Readme.md

 # About Me
 I am making a career change into the field of data analysis and visualization.
 While I did take a D3 course before, I was seriously out of my element, and that class moved very fast.
 Here, I have a chance to better grasp the basics of D3.

-**Fun Fact** After a lifelong fear of the water, I started taking swim classes in 2020.
+**FUN FACT** - After a lifelong fear of the water, I started taking swim classes in 2020.

 ## D3 Fundamentals